Join us to see Canada's harp seals!

 A helicopter flight over sea ice floes.

-Interacting with seals on Humane Journeys
+Witness seals in their natural habitat on Humane Journeys

 Travel to Charlottetown